 Greenhill & Co. worked as secondary adviser on the sale, which included funds from Carlyle, Blackstone, Vista, CD&R, Platinum Equity, AEA Investors, Audax, Apollo Global Management and Thoma Bravo.
 Read more here on Buyouts.

 New leader: CalPERS’s hiring of Nicole Musicco as CIO was significant for private equity, as Musicco joins the system after a career working in the asset class, including most recently at RedBird Capital Partners.

 CalPERS has committed to growing its private equity program over the next few years, as late last year it jacked its allocation target to 13 percent of total assets, from 8 percent.
 The system, with $500 billion in assets under management, committed $12.3 billion to private equity last year.
 It plans to continue its aggressive pace this year.

 Bringing on a leader with a history of private equity experience is no coincidence, according to Megan White, a spokesperson for CalPERS.
 Prior to RedBird, Musicco managed the private markets investment program at the Investment Management Corp of Ontario.
 She also worked for 16 years at Ontario Teachers’ Pension Plan, leading private and public equity investment teams.

 “Her PE experience and our investment strategy, which includes increasing the allocation to PE and focusing on increasing coinvestments, make her [an] excellent choice for our next CIO,” White said.

 That’s it for me!
-Have a great rest of your Wednesday.
-Hit me up with tips n’ gossip, feedback or book recommendations at email@example.com or find me on LinkedIn.
+Have a great rest of your day.
+Hit me up, as always, with tips n’ gossip, feedback or just your thoughts at email@example.com or find me on LinkedIn.